 As in any switching regulator, layout is very important.
 Rapidly switching currents associated with wiring inductance can generate voltage transients which can cause problems.
-For minimal inductance and ground loops, the wires indicated by heavy lines must be wide printed-circuit traces and must be kept as short as possible.
+For minimal inductance and ground loops, the wires indicated by heavy lines must be wide printed circuit traces and must be kept as short as possible.
 For best results, external components must be placed as close to the switcher IC as possible using ground plane construction or single point grounding.

-If open core inductors are used, take care of the location and positioning of this type of inductor.
+If open core inductors are used, take special care regarding the location and positioning of this type of inductor.
 Allowing the inductor flux to intersect sensitive feedback, IC groundpath and C{OUT} wiring can cause problems.

-When using the adjustable version, take special care regarding the location of the feedback resistors and the associated wiring.
-Physically place both resistors near the IC, and route the wiring away from the inductor, especially an open core type of inductor.
+When using the adjustable version, special care must be taken as to the location of the feedback resistors and the associated wiring.
+Physically place both resistors near the IC, and route the wiring away from the inductor, especially an open core type of inductor (see Open Core Inductors for more information).